 2.«#» “Transfer Service”(XX/XX/XX Version) means the transmission, distribution and other services provided by a Third-Party Transmission Provider to BPA to serve customer load over its transmission system, as listed in Exhibit E. [LF, SL, BL]

+Drafter’s Note: Include the following for customers served by Transfer Service.

+2.«#» “Transfer Request”(XX/XX/XX Version) shall have the meaning as defined in section 1 of Exhibit G. [LF, SL, BL]

+End Option

 2.«#» “Transfer Service Eligible Resource”(XX/XX/XX Version) means any (1) Dedicated Resource serving Total Retail Load, (2) Consumer‑Owned Resource serving On-Site Consumer Load, or (3) any new non-federal resource pursuant to section 14.6.7.
 [LF, SL, BL]

+Drafter’s Note: Include the following for customers served by Transfer Service.

+2.«#» “Transfer Study”(XX/XX/XX Version) shall have the meaning as defined in section 1 of Exhibit G. [LF, SL, BL]

+End Option

-2.«#» “Transmission Curtailment”(XX/XX/XX Version) shall have the meaning as defined in Exhibit F. [LF]
+2.«#» “Transmission Curtailment”(XX/XX/XX Version) shall have the meaning as defined in section 1 of Exhibit F. [LF]

-2.«#» “Transmission Curtailment Management Service” or “TCMS”(XX/XX/XX Version) shall have the meaning as defined in Exhibit F. [LF]
+2.«#» “Transmission Curtailment Management Service” or “TCMS”(XX/XX/XX Version) shall have the meaning as defined in section 1 of Exhibit F. [LF]

-2.«#» “Transmission Event”(XX/XX/XX Version) shall have the meaning as defined in Exhibit F. [LF]
+2.«#» “Transmission Event”(XX/XX/XX Version) shall have the meaning as defined in section 1 of Exhibit F. [LF]

-2.«#» “Transmission Scheduling Service” or “TSS”(XX/XX/XX Version) shall have the meaning as defined in Exhibit F. [LF]
+2.«#» “Transmission Scheduling Service” or “TSS”(XX/XX/XX Version) shall have the meaning as defined in section 1 of Exhibit F. [LF]

+2.«#» “Transmission Scheduling Service-Full” or “TSS-Full”(XX/XX/XX Version) shall have the meaning as defined in section 1 of Exhibit F. [LF]

+Drafter’s Note: Include the following for exclusively directly-connected customers or for customers that are BOTH directly-connected and served by Transfer Service:

+2.«#» “Transmission Scheduling Service-Partial” or “TSS-Partial” shall have the meaning as defined in section 1 of Exhibit F. [LF]

+End Option

 2.«#» “Transmission Services”(XX/XX/XX Version) means the organization, or its successor organization, within BPA that is responsible for the management and sale of transmission service on the Federal Columbia River Transmission System.
 [LF, SL, BL]

 2.«#» “Transmission System Delivery Plan” or “Delivery Plan”(XX/XX/XX Version) means the plan for each Dedicated Resource serving «Customer Name»’s load or Consumer-Owned Resource serving On-Site Consumer Load that states the transmission system of the load that resource will serve.
 [LF, SL, BL]

 2.«#» “Uncontrollable Force”(XX/XX/XX Version) shall have the meaning as defined in section 18.
 [LF, SL, BL]

+2.«#» “Vintage Resource” (XX/XX/XX Version) shall have the meaning as defined in section 2.5 of Exhibit C. [LF, SL, BL]

 Include for LOAD FOLLOWING template: